nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 Delegation
 ++++++++++

 Throughout this guide, you may find we will be using a subdomain by DNS delegation, as it would be a more real world example of bringing in FreeIPA to an environment that is already in place, working, with a DNS hosted by AD or by an appliance.
-Majority of the examples assume both IPA and AD is delegated (when it's notmally IPA that's just delegated while AD hosts the actual parent zone).
+Majority of the examples assume both IPA and AD is delegated (when it's normally IPA that's just delegated while AD hosts the actual parent zone).
 Using this type of setup, it is not required for clients to have entries in the IPA domain.
 In fact, they can be in other domains as long as they have A/AAAA/PTR records associated with them.
-This assumes that there could be dynamic dns associated with DHCP or everything is static and lives in the parent zones.
+This assumes that there could be dynamic dns associated with DHCP or everything is static and lives in the parent zones. **The caveat to this is SSO will fail**.

 You can setup already existing DNS servers to delegate an entire domain or a subdomain for FreeIPA.
 This way, you don't overlap with a domain that's already in use.
-So for example, if AD owns example.com, you could have AD delegate ipa.example.com or even example.net.
+So for example, if AD owns example.com, you could have AD delegate ipa.example.com or even forward example.net.
 If AD is not the DNS provider for the environment, you can have the appliance delegate the domain in the same manner.

-Below is a bind example, using example.com as the domain.
+Below is a bind example of what example.com would look like when delegating the IPA domain:

 .. code-block:: none

-   $ORIGIN angelsofclockwork.net.
+   $ORIGIN example.com.
+   @ IN SOA ... ( )
-   ipa                     NS      np-ipa01.ipa
+                           NS      np-ad01
-                           NS      np-ipa02.ipa
+                           NS      np-ad02
+   np-ad01                 A       10.200.0.232
+   np-ad02                 A       10.200.0.233
+   ; Many other records here, pertaining to AD, eg msdcs and SRV records

+   ; IPA records
+   $ORIGIN ipa.example.com.
-   ad                      NS      np-ad01.ad
+   @                       NS      np-ipa01
-                           NS      np-ad02.ad
+                           NS      np-ipa02
-   $ORIGIN ipa.angelsofclockwork.net.
    np-ipa01                A       10.200.0.230
    np-ipa02                A       10.200.0.231
-   $ORIGIN ad.angelsofclockwork.net.
-   np-ad01                 A       10.200.0.232
-   np-ad02                 A       10.200.0.233

-It is recommended that your DNS server does not perform forwarding.
-If you are performing any forwarding, you will need to put forwarders { }; inside the zone's configuration in the named.conf.

-This way, both AD and IPA are both delegated their own subdomains that they control.
-This ensures both AD and IPA can do what they need to do, DNS wise.

 Note that AD can send nsupdates to a DNS server if given the permissions - As of this writing, FreeIPA does not do this, which is why DNS delegation is recommended.